Gabbyton/CEMENTO/docs-src/source/user-guide-pages/scripting.rst

     if __name__ == "__main__":
         # the horizontal tree parameter controls whether you want the default vertical tree (False) or an inverted horizontal tree (True)
-        convert_ttl_to_drawio(INPUT_PATH, OUTPUT_PATH, horizontal_tree=False, check_ttl_validity=True,
+        convert_ttl_to_drawio(INPUT_PATH, OUTPUT_PATH, horizontal_tree=False, set_unique_literals=True)
-        set_unique_literals=True)

-Converting draw.io to a networkx DiGraph
+Converting draw.io to a ``networkx`` DiGraph
 ========================================

-We used a directed networkx graph (DiGraph) as an intermediary data structure that provides a much richer interface for graph manipulation than the default rdflib Graph.
+We used a directed networkx graph (DiGraph) as an intermediary data structure that provides a much richer interface for graph manipulation than the default ``rdflib`` Graph.
 If you are interested in using this data structure, you are free to use the functions shown below:

 .. code-block:: python